Unconventional people don’t easily mould in. No matter how much individuals wave their flags about open-mindedness and acceptance.

 Both women looked at each other in the eyes.

 It became a long night.
 Of moans, new experiences and learning.
 And of heat and shudders.
-Outside the car, wolves howled in the woods, covered by the darkness.
+Above them, outside the car, wolves howled in the woods, covered by the darkness.

 Ok, just like ''Un incubo para ella'' (Sorry, guys.
 In Spanish only) this is a short tale I wrote last year during the lockdown, under the self-imposed challenge of writing smut in English.
 I still remember the amount of research I had to do for Alexandra's background, man.
 I think I got very fond of her as a character.